 While you wait for the dough to rise again, place your dutch oven into the oven and preheat to 450 degrees F. If you don’t have a dutch oven, use a large pot with an oven safe handle and a good fitting lid.
 My oven takes about 30 mins to reach 450 F.

 Baking the bread

-Put the dough ball into the preheated pot (carefully – don’t burn yourself) seam side up.
+Lift the parchment paper and gently place it with the dough ball into the preheated pot (carefully – don’t burn yourself).
 Those seams will create the lovely crevices at the top of the loaf.
 Cover the pot and bake for 30 minutes.
 The steam inside the pot makes the bread so soft inside yet crispy outside.
 After 30 minutes, remove the lid and keep baking for another 10 to 15 minutes, until the loaf of the shade of golden brown you love.

 Carefully toss the loaf out of the pot onto your counter or cutting board.
 Let it cool and resist temptation to cut into it for at least 10 minutes.

 2 tsp dry rosemary (or 2 tbsp fresh rosemary)

 3 cups all purpose flour

 1 tbsp olive oil

 Cut the head off the garlic to expose the cloves and place in an oven proof baking dish.